Crecket/nodejs-end-to-end/README.md

 - #### Invalidate aes key
 Allow users to invalidate aes keys manualy.
 Make sure the server invalidates aes keys when rsa keys have changed for either client.

+- #### Check npm/bower package list
+There are probably a few unnecesary packages in there which we can remove